Mental Health Services

 You have an unexplained physical illness.
 Because your mental and physical health is two parts of one system, you can develop physical symptoms that are unexplained and may be stress-related.
 Frequently people complain of stomach aches, headaches, and overall pain.
 A psychiatrist can often help with these unexplained aches and pains by treating the causes, like high-stress levels or depression.

-You have a harder time at work or at school.
+You have a harder time at work or school.
 Signs that you should see a psychiatrist include missing deadlines at work or school and having trouble concentrating on tasks.
 If you are feeling stressed and unable to do your job, it may be time for you to see your psychiatrist.

 You are staying home and alone more.
 Withdrawing from your usual social activities can signal a problem that your psychiatrist could help.
 Whether you just want to be left alone or you are withdrawing because you cannot control your emotions, seeing a licensed psychiatrist might help you solve the problem.